Hallingskeid Station: 2011 fire

 A fire started in the snow tunnel at Hallingskeid on 16 June 2011.
 It was caused by sparks from welding, which had been completed at 07:45.
 A freight train passed through the station at 09:16 and the welders left the station at 09:30.
-The passenger trains which caught on fire, pass through the station at 10:06.
+The passenger train that caught fire passed through the station at 10:06.
 As the station is unstaffed, there was no prior warning of the fire until the driver saw it from the cab just as the train entered the tunnel.
-At nearly the same instance, he reached the point of the line where the fire had caused the power to cut.
-He immediately applied the emergency brake, which allowed the train to stop 5 to 10 m from the fire.
+The train almost immediately reached the point where the fire had caused the power cut.
+The driver applied the emergency brake, stopping the train 5 to 10 m from the fire.
 Because the train had no power, it was not possible to reverse out.
-The 257 passengers were then immediately evacuated, which took 15 to 20 minutes, and included two people in wheelchairs.
+The 257 passengers, including two people in wheelchairs, were immediately evacuated, which took 15 to 20 minutes.
 Passengers were told to not bring any possessions with them, and many passengers lost valuables, such as laptop computers.
 All personnel acted according to regulations and no-one was injured in the accident.
 According to the motorman, had he not lost the power, he would have continued through the tunnel, as the fire was just beginning.